lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A node can perform a buffer reservation attack by sending a first SCHC Fragment to a target.
 Then, the receiver will reserve buffer space for the IPv6 packet.
 Other incoming fragmented SCHC Packets will be dropped while the reassembly buffer is occupied during the reassembly timeout.
 Once that timeout expires, the attacker can repeat the same procedure, and iterate, thus creating a denial of service attack.
 The (low) cost to mount this attack is linear with the number of buffers at the target node.
 However, the cost for an attacker can be increased if individual SCHC Fragments of multiple packets can be stored in the reassembly buffer.
 To further increase the attack cost, the reassembly buffer can be split into SCHC Fragment-sized buffer slots.
 Once a packet is complete, it is processed normally.
 If buffer overload occurs, a receiver can discard packets based on the sender behavior, which MAY help identify which SCHC Fragments have been sent by an attacker.

 In another type of attack, the malicious node is required to have overhearing capabilities.
 If an attacker can overhear a SCHC Fragment, it can send a spoofed duplicate (e.g. with random payload) to the destination.
 If the LPWAN technology does not support suitable protection (e.g. source authentication and frame counters to prevent replay attacks), a receiver cannot distinguish legitimate from spoofed SCHC Fragments.
-Therefore, the original IPv6 packet will be considered corrupt and will be dropped.
+The original IPv6 packet will be considered corrupt and will be dropped.
 To protect resource-constrained nodes from this attack, it has been proposed to establish a binding among the SCHC Fragments to be transmitted by a node, by applying content-chaining to the different SCHC Fragments, based on cryptographic hash functionality.
 The aim of this technique is to allow a receiver to identify illegitimate SCHC Fragments.

 Further attacks MAY involve sending overlapped fragments (i.e. comprising some overlapping parts of the original IPv6 datagram).
 Implementers SHOULD make sure that the correct operation is not affected by such event.